YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Recovery food matters, but nausea changes the first priority.
 Detailed nutrition can wait until the stomach settles.
 During active vomiting, the first question is hydration and safety.

 Avoid alcohol, heavy spicy meals, and unnecessary supplements while the stomach is unsettled.
 The body already has enough to handle during the first recovery night.
+The dedicated spicy food after FUE guidance separates one mild meal from a meal that triggers vomiting, sweating, or scalp contact.

 Do not change prescribed medicines alone after vomiting.
 The right answer depends on which medicine was taken, whether it stayed down, why it was prescribed, and whether the symptom is repeating.